DmitryLanda/peoplesphere-docs/src/actions/approve.md

 Actions that belongs to the `validation` category (see `type.category` property) must be validated (approved or rejected).

+In addition to changing status user may leave a comment (`comment` property) with some details.
+This text will be used on notification that will be sent to the action creator

 **Note:** This endpoint will not apply any changes for actions that do not belongs to `validation` category

 + Parameters